batesbw/lang/PLANNING.md

 - **Test Quality (`TestDesignerAgent`)**: Implement validation mechanisms for generated test code and ensure comprehensive test scenarios.
 - **Test Execution Reliability (`TestExecutorAgent`)**: Handle test environment issues, timeout scenarios, and provide clear error reporting.
 - **Scalability of LLM Calls**: Optimize prompts, consider batching, and monitor costs.

+## Future Agent Concepts

+### `DatabaseDesigner` Agent
+- **Purpose**: Specializes in designing and extending the Salesforce Data Model based on business requirements.
+This agent would be responsible for tasks like identifying the right standard objects to use, proposing new custom fields, and defining object relationships.
+- **Core Philosophy**: Prioritize using and extending standard Salesforce objects and industry-specific data models (e.g., Service Cloud, Health Cloud, Grantmaking) before resorting to creating new custom objects.
+This ensures alignment with Salesforce best practices and reduces technical debt.
+- **Specializations (Sub-Agents)**: The `DatabaseDesigner` could be a "manager" agent that delegates to specialized sub-agents.
+These sub-agents would be experts in specific Salesforce cloud verticals.
+    - **Initial Specialization**: The first implementation will focus on the **Salesforce Grantmaking Solution**, leveraging its specific set of standard and custom objects as the foundation for any data model extensions.
+- **Key Capabilities**:
+    - Analyze natural language requirements for data needs.
+    - Use RAG to query a knowledge base about specific data models (e.g., Grantmaking schema).
+    - Use tools to read the existing schema from a target Salesforce org.
+    - Propose data model changes (new fields, objects) in a structured format.
+    - Justify its proposals by referencing best practices or the need for customization when standard options are insufficient.
+- **Tools**: RAG tools with vectorized documentation, Salesforce Schema API clients.

 ## Future Enhancements
 - Self-healing and adaptive workflows in LangGraph.